Mesothelioma Treatment

 How Is Mesothelioma Treated?

-Different treatments will be used depending on factors like cancer stage, spread, and the patient’s overall health.
+Doctors use different treatments depending on factors like cancer stage, spread, and the patient’s overall health.

-• Veterans can get low-cost or free treatments from top doctors with VA health care
+• Veterans can get free or low-cost treatment with VA health care.

-If you or a loved one is a U.S. veteran with mesothelioma, the Mesothelioma Veterans Center’s on-staff nurses may be able to help you find the best treatments for your case.
+If you or a loved one is a U.S. veteran with mesothelioma, our on-staff nurses may be able to help you find and afford top treatments.

 An older man sits with a male doctor